 Constructor Description Dataset. createVariable (String id, String datatype, List axes) Create a Variable in a Dataset.
 This function is not yet implemented.
-CdmsFile. createVariable (String id, String datatype, List axes or Grids) Create a Variable in a CdmsFile. • id is the name of the variable. • datatype is the MV or Numpy typecode, for example, MV.Float. • axesOrGrids is a list of Axis and/or Grid objects, on which the variable is defined.
+CdmsFile. createVariable (String id, String datatype, List axes or Grids) Create a Variable in a CdmsFile. id is the name of the variable. datatype is the MV or Numpy typecode, for example, MV.Float. axesOrGrids is a list of Axis and/or Grid objects, on which the variable is defined.
 Specifying a rectilinear grid is equivalent to listing the grid latitude and longitude axes, in the order defined for the grid.
 Note: This argument can either be a list or a tuple.
-If the tuple form is used, and there is only one element, it must have a following comma, e.g.: (axisobj,). cdms2. createVariable (array, typecode=None, copy=0, savespace=0, mask=None, fill_value=None, grid=None, axes=None, attributes=None, id=None) Create a transient variable, not associated with a file or dataset. • array is the data values: a Variable, masked array, or Numpy array. • typecode is the MV typecode of the array.
-Defaults to the typecode of array. • copy is an integer flag: if 1, the variable is created with a copy of the array, if 0 the variable data is shared with array. • savespace is an integer flag: if set to 1, internal Numpy operations will attempt to avoid silent upcasting. • mask is an array of integers with value 0 or 1, having the same shape as array. array elements with a corresponding mask value of 1 are considered invalid, and are not used for subsequent Numpy operations.
-The default mask is obtained from array if present, otherwise is None. • fill_value is the missing value flag.
-The default is obtained from array if possible, otherwise is set to 1.0e20 for floating point variables, 0 for integer-valued variables. • grid is a rectilinear grid object. • axes is a tuple of axis objects.
+If the tuple form is used, and there is only one element, it must have a following comma, e.g.: (axisobj,). cdms2. createVariable (array, typecode=None, copy=0, savespace=0, mask=None, fill_value=None, grid=None, axes=None, attributes=None, id=None) Create a transient variable, not associated with a file or dataset. array is the data values: a Variable, masked array, or Numpy array. typecode is the MV typecode of the array.
+Defaults to the typecode of array. copy is an integer flag: if 1, the variable is created with a copy of the array, if 0 the variable data is shared with array. savespace is an integer flag: if set to 1, internal Numpy operations will attempt to avoid silent upcasting. mask is an array of integers with value 0 or 1, having the same shape as array. array elements with a corresponding mask value of 1 are considered invalid, and are not used for subsequent Numpy operations.
+The default mask is obtained from array if present, otherwise is None. fill_value is the missing value flag.
+The default is obtained from array if possible, otherwise is set to 1.0e20 for floating point variables, 0 for integer-valued variables. grid is a rectilinear grid object. axes is a tuple of axis objects.
 By default the axes are obtained from array if present.
-Otherwise for a dimension of length n, the default axis has values [0., 1.,, double(n)]. • attributes is a dictionary of attribute values.
+Otherwise for a dimension of length n, the default axis has values [0, 1,, double(n)]. attributes is a dictionary of attribute values.
 The dictionary keys must be strings.
-By default the dictionary is obtained from array if present, otherwise is empty. • id is the string identifier of the variable.
+By default the dictionary is obtained from array if possible, otherwise is set to 'variable.
+By default the id is obtained from array if possible, otherwise is set to 'variable.
+Distained from array if possible, otherwise is set to 'variable.
+Attribute is a botained from array if possible, otherwise is set to 'variable the id is obtained from array if possible, otherwise is set to 'variable.
 By default the id is obtained from array if possible, otherwise is set to 'variable_n' for some integer.